What Does A Textile Print Designer Do?

 The Design Process

 A textile print designer can design their artwork by hand painting or other techniques, but in today’s world of technology, they likely are using a CAD program such as Adobe Photoshop, Adobe Illustrator, NedGraphics, or Koledo.
-Once the prints are selected by the design team the textile designer must be able to put their designs into a repeat format that will be sent to the factories to be executed on the fabric chosen by the designer.
+When the prints are selected by the design team the textile designer must be able to put their designs into a repeat format that will be sent to the factories to be executed on the fabric chosen by the designer.
 These files shared with the factories must clearly show the repeat of the design and the color separation.

 Once the print is developed, a strike-off is produced by the factory.
 A strike-off is a test sample of the printed fabric.
 The textile print designer must approve the strike off for pattern repeat, and color before it goes into production.